 My business has a lot of interest expense.
 Is it true that the new tax law restricts how much I can deduct?

 Generally, the new U.S. tax act limits the deduction for net interest expense to 30% of the taxpayer’s EBITDA (starting in 2022, the limitation drops to 30% of EBIT).
 There is no transition relief – interest deductions for existing loans are limited just as for new loans.
 For businesses that have large amounts of net interest expense, alternatives to debt treatment may be available to fill the gap.
 For example, a sale-leaseback can generate equivalent rental deductions that are not subject to the interest limitation.
 A business with significant net interest expense may need to change its operations and/or capital structure to mitigate the loss of this tax benefit.

 is a partner in SGR’s Tax Practice.
-He is well-versed in a wide variety of businesses and transactions, including structuring M&A transactions (for both purchaseers and sellers), international transactions (inbound and outboud), structuring private equity funds, financial products, and negotiating executive compensation and incentive arrangements.
+He is well-versed in a wide variety of businesses and transactions, including structuring M&A transactions (for both purchasers and sellers), international transactions (inbound and outbound), structuring private equity funds, financial products, and negotiating executive compensation and incentive arrangements.